lincketheo/personal_website/_posts/2023-02-08-Kotlin-Error-Handling.md

 This rule comes from a common mistake.
 We tell ourselves as programmers that we'll handle all exceptions, but you should only be handling exceptions if you know what to do with them.
 Otherwise, we sweep fundamental problems with our code under the rug.

 We want to do _something_ in our code block with a failed network / local storage call.
 Something like showing a snack bar or pop-up.
 This step is where you need to consider the feature you're implementing.
 Each feature will have a different set of acceptance requirements.
 Let's assume our acceptance requirement is:

-When the user refreshes their feed and something (anything) goes wrong, a snack bar pops up We'll print to the screen to simplify our example rather than show a snack bar.
+When the user refreshes their feed and something (anything) goes wrong, a snack bar pops up

+We'll print to the screen to simplify our example rather than show a snack bar.
 There are a couple of solutions to this problem.
 I'll solve it by exposing a new exception (Be careful about this, I tend to prefer not writing new exceptions - see Rule 3 - but later on, we'll make this cleaner in Rule 2).

 [Example 3](https://github.com/lincketheo/kotlin-notes/blob/main/src/main/kotlin/exceptions/blogpost/example3/ExceptionsBlogPost.kt)

-### Rule 2: Sometimes Treat Exception Handling as a Responsibility
+### Rule 2: Consider Treating Exception Handling as a Responsibility
 _If you can, treat exception handling logic as a responsibility to make code more meaningful_

 Our exception-handling code is getting complex, so let's separate exception-handling into a responsibility.
 In SOLID design, it's hard to figure out what "responsibility" means in "Single Responsibility."
 Certain code smells mean you should start pulling out code blocks into their responsible class: